On Three Shakespeare-Related Poems By John Davies

 There are many reasons to believe Davies considered Terence a genuine author, not anyone’s front, in his title.
 Where in the poem does Davies suggest that Terence was, as Terence may have been, indebted to Scipio and Laelius, or that Shakespeare was any kind of front?
 Since we see no references to any of these stories about Terence, the only reasonable conclusion is that Davies was speaking of Shakespeare as “our Terence” because Shakespeare was one of the great writers of English comedies just as Terence was one of the great writers of Latin comedies.

 Terry Ross has more to say in response to Price’s take on Terence.
-He states that except for a few explicit reference to Laelius or Scipio, Terence, in Shakespeare’s time, was always referred to as a genuine author.
+He states that except for a few explicit references to Laelius or Scipio, Terence, in Shakespeare’s time, was always referred to as a genuine author.
 “His name was not proverbial for a ‘front.’”
 Ross draws attention to the front matter to the 1609 quarto of Troilus and Cressida which describes that play as deserving of serious discussion “as the best comedy in Terence or Plautus.”
 Clearly, whoever wrote this was calling Terence a superior writer of comedy, like Plautus, as well as using the Roman to compliment Shakespeare as a writer.

 Another allusion to Terence occurs in a poem of 1614 that brings up Shakespeare by Thomas Freeman: